Student Groups Recognition

 - Groups must be open to all members of the Columbia graduate community regardless of race, ethnicity, national origin, religion, sexual orientation, gender, veteran’s status, or physical ability

 - Groups must accept all rules mandated by University policy and local, state, and federal law.
+One example is the University's Protection of Minors Policy.

 - Groups must remain at least 50%+ ASGC-represented students at all times.